 The second part of the content tag here indicates that all the links on this page should be followed, which we’ll discuss below.

-Alternatively, the nofollow tag can be used in an X-Robots-Tag in the HTTP header:
+Alternatively, the noindex tag can be used in an X-Robots-Tag in the HTTP header:

 For more information see Google Developers’ post on Robots meta tag and X-Robots-Tag HTTP header specifications.